Eugene H. Holeman Award

 To be eligible for the Eugene H. Holeman Award, a nominee must have demonstrated that he/she has served the Association and made a valuable contribution to food, drug, cosmetic and consumer products and administration and enforcement.
 A previous recipient of the award shall not be eligible for re-nomination.
 The Committee shall consider each report of nomination, as received, and the committee members shall have the right to independently canvas the field in order that no one worthy of consideration is overlooked.
 The Committee shall make a recommendation but an award need not be granted each year.

-AFDOSS held its Awards Banquet during the AFDOSS AEC on September 12, 2022 in Gatlinburg, TN.
-Pictured are past and present recipients of the Eugene H. Holeman award, from L-R: Dr. Joanne Brown, Mary Logan, Pamela Miles, Natalie Adan, Dan Smyly, Buddy Woodson, Jon Wheeler, Craig Nielsen, Richard Saunders, and Guy Delius.
+AFDOSS held its Awards Banquet on June 3 during the 2025 AEC in Greenville, SC.
+Pictured are past and present recipients of the Eugene H. Holeman award.
+Pictured from L-R: Craig Nielsen, Buddy Woodson, Pamela Miles, Mark Reed, Jon Wheeler, and Dr. John Fruin.

 2022 Jon Wheeler South Carolina Department of Health & Environmental Control, Columbia, SC